1954 Open Championship

 The 1954 Open Championship was the 90th Open Championship, played 7–9 July at Royal Birkdale Golf Club in Southport, England.
 Peter Thomson, age 23, won the first of his five Open titles by one stroke over runners-up Bobby Locke, Dai Rees, and Syd Scott.
 This was the first time the championship was held at Royal Birkdale.

-The total prize money was increased forty percent, from £2,500 to £3,500.
+The total prize money was increased forty per cent, from £2,500 to £3,500.
 The winner received £750 with £500 for second, £350 for third, £200 for fourth, £150 for fifth, £100 for sixth, £75 for seventh and eighth, £50 for ninth and tenth, £30 for next 15 places and then £25 each for the next 25 players.
 The £3,500 was completed with a £25 prize for winning the qualification event and four £25 prizes for the lowest score in each round.

 Qualifying took place on 5–6 July, Monday and Tuesday, with 18 holes on the Championship course and 18 holes at Hillside Golf Club.
 The number of qualifiers was limited to a maximum of 100, and ties for 100th place would not qualify.
 On Monday, John McGonigle set a new course record of 65 on the Hillside course.
 Norman Von Nida led the qualifiers on 137, four ahead of the rest. and McGonigle shot 80 at Royal Birkdale for 145; the qualifying score was 151 and 97 players advanced.
 After a long voyage from America, Toney Penna and Jim Turnesa were amongst the group of sixteen on 151 who narrowly qualified.

 Sam King and Bill Spence established a new course record at 69 in the opening round on Wednesday.
 It lasted just one day as Syd Scott bettered it in on Thursday with a 67, but Spence retained the lead after 36 holes at 141, one ahead of Antonio Cerdá, with Scott, Dai Rees, Thomson, and King one stroke back in a tie for third.
 A maximum of 50 players could make the cut after 36 holes, but ties for 50th place were not included.
 It was at 151 (+5) and fifty players advanced to the final two rounds.